larkintuckerllc/techskills-introtoreact/lessons/techskills-introtoreact-2-plunging_into_build.md

           - folder/src/hello
         - Command
           - ls
+  - [_Question_:] I see how you require your own modules; how about requiring third-party code?
   - package: Requiring third-party code
     - Node Package Manager (npm) packages
     - Can use npm command